David is President of the Film Distributors’ Association

 He has been Chairman of two Hansard Society Commission Reports on the relationship between Parliament and the Public and has served as a non-executive director on a number of public companies.

-He was most recently appointed the UK Prime Minister’s Trade Envoy to Vietnam, Laos, Cambodia, and Burma.
+In 2012 he was appointed the UK Prime Minister's Trade Envoy to Vietnam, Laos and Cambodia.